 Voluntary Admission (9.13 MHL) occurs when a person makes a written application for admission.
-If the person is under 16, he/she can be admitted only under application of a parent or another individual or agency authorized in the Mental Hygiene Law.
-If a person is between 16 and 18, a person may be admitted either on his/her own, or on the application of an authorized individual or agency.
+If the person is under 16, he/she can be admitted only under the application of a parent, another individual, or an agency authorized by the Mental Hygiene Law.
+If a person is between 16 and 18, a person may be admitted either on his/her own or on the application of an authorized individual or agency.
 The person to be admitted must understand the need for inpatient treatment and be willing to be hospitalized.

 A voluntary patient must be promptly released upon a written request.
 However, if the hospital director believes the patient is in need of involuntary care, the director may apply to a court for authorization to retain the individual.
 When an application to retain is made to a court within 72 hours of a patient’s written request for release, the hospital may retain the patient involuntarily until the court reviews the matter.
 The Mental Hygiene Legal Service represents the patient during this process.

 A person who has been involuntarily admitted may be retained in the hospital for up to 60 days.
-The patient may, however, apply for a court review during the 60 days.
-At the end of the 60 day period, the hospital director may apply to court for authorization to retain the patient for an additional period of time.
-The patient must be notified of this application, and has the right to object by requesting a court hearing.
+The patient may apply for a court review during the 60 days.
+At the end of the 60-day period, the hospital director may apply to the court for authorization to retain the patient for an additional period of time.
+The patient must be notified of this application and has the right to object by requesting a court hearing.
 The Mental Hygiene Legal Service will represent the patient at the hearing.

 Certification of a Director of Community Service

-The Director of Community Service may also be called the Director of Mental Health Services in some counties.
-When a Director of Community Services or a designee believes that a person has a mental illness which is likely to result in serious harm to himself/herself or to others, and for which immediate inpatient care is appropriate, the Director or designee may apply to admit that person to a hospital.
-The Director of Community Service may request the police or an ambulance service to transport the individual to a hospital.
+In some counties, the Director of Community Service may also be called the Director of Mental Health Services.
+When a Director of Community Services or a designee believes that a person has a mental illness that is likely to result in serious harm to himself/herself or to others and for which immediate inpatient care is appropriate, the Director or designee may apply to admit that person to a hospital.
+The Director of Community Service may request the police or ambulance service to transport the individual to a hospital.

-Emergency Admission (9.39 MHL) to a hospital can be based on an allegation that a person has a mental illness which is likely to result in serious physical harm to himself/herself or others, and for which immediate observation, care, and treatment is appropriate.
+Emergency Admission (9.39 MHL) to a hospital can be based on an allegation that a person has a mental illness that is likely to result in serious physical harm to himself/herself or others and for which immediate observation, care, and treatment is appropriate.
 The allegations may be made by police officers, the courts, or the Director of Community Services.
-Within 48 hours of admission, a psychiatrist on staff of the hospital must examine the patient, and either release the patient or confirm that he/she meets emergency standards.
+Within 48 hours of admission, a psychiatrist on the staff of the hospital must examine the patient and either release the patient or confirm that he/she meets emergency standards.
 The patient is entitled to request a prompt review by a court, and the Mental Hygiene Legal Service will provide representation at the court hearing.
-An emergency admission may not exceed 15 days, unless the person has been converted to medical certification, or agreed to remain as a voluntary admission.
+An emergency admission may not exceed 15 days unless the person has been converted to medical certification or agreed to remain as a voluntary admission.

 Mental Hygiene Legal Service

 MHLS provides representation, without charge, to individuals who are patients or residents of mental health, developmental disability, or alcoholism and chemical dependency facilities.
 When representing a client, MHLS employees advocate for the wishes of the client.
-Legal assistance is available for issues involving the individuals’ care and treatment at the facility, as well as the patient’s retention or discharge from the facility.
-MHLS also represents individuals subject to court ordered assisted outpatient treatment.
+Legal assistance is available for issues involving the individuals’ care and treatment at the facility and the patient’s retention or discharge from the facility.
+MHLS also represents individuals subject to court-ordered assisted outpatient treatment.

-MHLS will take requests for help by telephone, letter or in person.
-They take requests from clients, their family and friends without breaching the client’s confidentiality.
+MHLS will take requests for help by telephone, letter, or in person.
+They take requests from clients, their families, and friends without breaching the client’s confidentiality.
 They also respond to requests for general information about the rights of patients and residents.
 If MHLS cannot represent an individual requesting help, they will try to refer the individual to the appropriate agency.

 Clients, in all settings, retain their civil rights.
-Additionally, all clients of both inpatient and outpatient services have the right to an individual program of service, the right to medical care and treatment, and the right, at all times, to object to any form of care, treatment or rehabilitation with which they disagree.
+Additionally, all clients of inpatient and outpatient services have the right to an individual program of service, medical care, and treatment, and the right, at all times, to object to any form of care, treatment, or rehabilitation with which they disagree.